Q: Where do you get your fish?

 Q: Why is the jerky so dry?

-Q: How long does the canned salmon last?
+Q: How long does the canned salmon last and what is the salt content?

 Q: How do I cook/eat the canned salmon?